What is Mean Arterial Pressure (MAP)?

-Calculate Mean Arterial Pressure (MAP) for accurate hemodynamic assessment in critical patients.
+Calculate Mean Arterial Pressure (MAP) using the standard formula.
+Essential for hemodynamic monitoring in ICU and intensive care.

 Mean Arterial Pressure (MAP) is the average pressure in the arteries during a complete cardiac cycle.
 It is a crucial indicator of organ perfusion, as it represents the driving pressure of blood flow through tissues.
 MAP is calculated considering that the heart spends approximately 2/3 of the cardiac cycle in diastole and 1/3 in systole, being more influenced by diastolic pressure than systolic pressure.